 With acute attention to detail, this tour visits interesting destinations as you fly north to explore the Southern Alps, snowcaps and glaciers, and braided riverbeds feeding both the West and East coast regions.
 You’ll enjoy time in the Abel Tasman National Park with golden beaches, excellent bush walks, and abundant marine life.

 Your base remains at Wanaka.
-As well as one night scheduled away in Stewart Island, (as with the 8 day Fiordland Explorer tour) this tour includes two further nights away in the northern township of Motueka, situated near the Abel Tasman National Park.
+As well as one night scheduled away in Dunedin, (as with the 8 day Fiordland Explorer tour) this tour includes two further nights away in the northern township of Motueka, situated near the Abel Tasman National Park.

 You will be met by your personal host and instructor at Queenstown Airport.
 After your briefing, fly to Geordie Hill Station near Wanaka, where you will be welcomed by Jo & Matt McCaughan, founders of Flyinn.
 Here you’ll enjoy great morning coffee and hot scones to welcome you to the Flyinn experience.